News

 Water supply and disposal costs are rising and increasingly subject to more stringent environmental controls and regulations.
 The more contaminated your effluent waste and the higher volume you discharge, the more costly it is to dispose of.

-Every company is responsible for its own waste, and there are strict regulations you must adhere to.
+Every company is responsible for its waste, and there are strict regulations you must adhere to.
 However, water technology is quickly evolving and there may be a better way to recycle your wastewater and reduce the volume of effluent you are discharging to the sewer system.

-A trade effluent audit by Oates Environmental would identify ways your business might be able to save money by treating and recycling wastewater, and otherwise reducing the volume of effluent you are discharging to the sewer system.
+A trade effluent audit by Oates Environmental would identify ways your business might be able to save money by treating and recycling wastewater and otherwise reducing the volume of effluent you are discharging to the sewer system.
 We can provide up to 100% recyclability via ultrafiltration treatment on a wide range of hazardous and non-hazardous liquid effluent wastes utilising our bespoke, and Europe’s biggest, ultrafiltration effluent treatment plant.

 3 – Reduce WEEE